kg8m/vim-simple-align/README.md

 call dein#add("kg8m/vim-simple-align")
 ```

 Note: dein.vim's lazy loading feature with `on_cmd` option is not recommended for vim-simple-align.
-You will see `E471: Argument required: '<,'>SimpleAlign` if so.
-Anyway, lazy loading of vim-simple-align doesn't make Vim's startup faster because vim-simple-align just defines 1 command when added to `runtimepath`. dein.vim's lazy loading with `on_cmd` also defines a dummy command.
+You will see `E471: Argument required: ...` if so.
+To tell the truth, lazy loading of vim-simple-align doesn't make Vim's startup faster.
+On the one hand, vim-simple-align just defines 1 command when added to `runtimepath`.
+On the other hand, dein.vim's lazy loading with `on_cmd` also defines a dummy command.

 Vim9 script